grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 ## Before you begin

-* You must have an Grafana Agent Flow configuration to migrate.
+* You must have a Grafana Agent Flow configuration to migrate.
 * You must be running Grafana Agent Flow version v0.40 or later.
 * If you use auto-scaling make sure you disable auto-scaling for your Grafana Agent Flow deployment to prevent it from scaling during the migration.